virot/powershellYK/Docs/Commands/Lock-Yubikey.md

 ```

 ## DESCRIPTION
-Locks the Yubikey behind a 16 byte lock code.
+Locks the YubiKey behind a 16 byte lock code.
 This lock code is required to unlock the Yubikey configuration.

 ## EXAMPLES